 • Church member George Churchill spends much of the summer working in the garage behind the greenhouse creating a textured-glass window to be placed over the new entrance when the Meeting House is eventually remodeled.

-• Melodie Feather resigns as Music Director in July; Mark Zimmerman returns as Interim Choir Director.
+• Melodie Feather resigns as Music Director.

 • Reid Adler is elected Chair of the Board.